Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 - Select `Add` (on the top) / `Add role assignment`
 - Select role `Media Services Media Operator`
 - Select `Function App` in the box `Assign access to`
 - You should see your Function app name.
-Select it.
+Select it and select `Save`.

 ![Screen capture](../Images/azfunc5roleassignment.png?raw=true)

-- If you want to operate Live Events with your functions, repeat the previous steps with the role `Media Services Live Events Administrator`.
+- If you want to operate Live Events with your functions, repeat the previous steps to add role `Media Services Live Events Administrator`.

-Then restart the Function App.
+Restart the Function App.

 #### Testing